billbuchanan/csn09112/week03_ns/labs/additional_lab/README.md

 <p><img src="https://asecuritysite.com/public/iptcp.png" width="600px" /></p>

-3.We will now put the program into an infinite loop and break when there is a keypress.
+3. We will now put the program into an infinite loop and break when there is a keypress.
 For this we use the Pywin32 library [<a href="http://sourceforge.net/projects/pywin32/files/pywin32/Build%20219/pywin32-219.win32-py2.7.exe/download">here</a>], which contains the pyHook class:

 Next replace